 How to Oil Cleanse

-- Rinse the washcloth with warm water and wipe away any oil still on face.
+5. Run your washcloth under hot water again, wring it out, and gently wipe away any oil still on face.

 As with all changes to your beauty routine, it may take your skin a week or two to be happy with the new practice.
 Some people experience an occasional blemish as their skin adjusts.
 This doesn’t mean oil cleansing won’t work you.
 If you experience more than a few stray blemishes, tweak your recipe and try again.
 It took a few tries for me to find the perfect blend for my complexion, but now that I've dialed it in, I’ll never go back to soap!